 There is another reason this item belongs in the rebuilt library.

 In the archived piece, Zanzibar's overwhelmingly Muslim population was mentioned almost as a novelty.
 The better reading is simpler: a Jewish-majority state and a Jerusalem hospital helped address a practical medical gap in an East African setting because they had specific expertise to offer.
 That is not exotic.
 It is international medicine doing what it is supposed to do.
+It also sits naturally beside the site's account of Israel's COVID vaccination case study, where operational competence mattered more than slogans.

 The Jewish angle here is not that the recipients were Jewish.
 It is that the helping institution can reasonably be read through a tikkun-olam lens precisely because the aid is not parochial.